FAQ

 If you have questions regarding the plan review submittal process, please email the Plan Review email.

-To obtain the most accurate hydrant information, contact the water purveyor for your property.
-The water purveyors own and are responsible for district hydrants.
+To obtain current hydrant information, contact the water purveyor for your property.
+The water purveyors own and are responsible for hydrants within the district.

 Residential Burn Permits may only be obtained directly through the CAL FIRE WEB PAGE.